pyrofolium/netlist-visualizer/README.md

 - JSX and React components mostly make up the frontend folder.
 - see the public folder for the SQL schema used in the db.

-## Conclusion

-To be perfectly honest, I realize I got way too excited working on this project on the weekends and went a little overboard with this assignment.
-The complexity unfortunately ballooned.
-With something like this, unfortunately, you can't keep it simple because what I did is just intrinsically complex and there's no reducing it further.

-But given what I built, I kept it as simple as possible, and I segregated the complexity and kept it from leaking into other portions of the code.

-The sheer complexity just for a take-home likely makes it work against me as I remember you said it should be simple.
-But Either way I want to thank you for giving me such an interesting assignment.
-I learned a lot.
-I am a full stack developer but I lean more heavily towards the backend and this project I feel was more frontend heavy so this project allowed me to go really deep and learn a lot about the frontend.